West Shore Food Bank

 How does West Shore Food Bank spend its money?

 West Shore Food Bank directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to West Shore Food Bank tax-deductible?